imycc/laravel-simple-pattern/README.md

-# Laravel 5 Repositories
+# Laravel Simple Repo

-Laravel 5 Repositories is used to abstract the data layer, making our application more flexible to maintain.
+Laravel Simple Repo(LSR) let us easily to create repository and its interface in laravel.

 ## Installation